 There are so many amazing things to see in the national park, and if you’re trying to cover a lot of ground in a day, we recommend taking a Torres del Paine day tour or driving yourself.
 We would have loved to have driven ourselves, but there were variables that lead us to choose a tour.

-We aren’t trying to deter you from renting a car to see the park.
+We aren’t trying to deter you from renting a car to see the park and we’d definitely opt for this if we went back now!
 This is a great option and offers a lot of flexibility.
 Furthermore, plenty of people opt for this option and the main roads through the park were paved and well-maintained.
 If you want to rent a car, there are a few agencies in Puerto Natales.

 Torres del Paine Day Tour Cost & Park Fees

-An advantage to visiting Torres del Paine in the winter is that both tour costs and the park entrance fee are cheaper than during peak season in the summer.
+An advantage to visiting Torres del Paine in the winter is that both tour costs and the park entrance fee were cheaper than during peak season in the summer.

-During the high season, the fee for foreigners is about $32 US dollars, or CLP 25,000.
-In the winter, this cost is halved to about $17 US dollars, or CLP 13,000.
-The price and exchange rate have fluctuated a lot recently with changes in the value of currency, so check the Torres website for the most up to date info on pricing.
-If you haven’t purchased your pass already, bring your passport because it is required upon ticket purchase.
-This ticket covers three consecutive days in the park.
+The fee for foreigners is about $35 US dollars, or around CLP 27,700.
+When we visited in the winter, the day ticket cost was halved to about $17 US dollars, or CLP 13,500*.
+The price and exchange rate have fluctuated a bit recently with changes in the value of currency, so check the Torres website for up to date info on pricing.
+This ticket covers 3 days in the park.
+Bring your passport because it is required upon ticket purchase at the park.